iiasa/Condor_run_R/configuring.md

 Default value: `NULL`

-GAMS version to run the job with on the execute point.
-When set to `NULL`, the GAMS version reachable through the `PATH` environment variable on the execute point is used, or the job will fail if no gams executable can be found via `PATH`.
-When set to `xx.yy`, where `xx` is the major GAMS version and `yy` is the minor GAMS version, the entry `GAMSxx_yy` will be added to the [`REQUIREMENTS`](#requirements) so that execute points are selected that have the desired GAMS version installed.
+GAMS version to run the job with on the execution point.
+When set to `NULL`, the GAMS version reachable through the `PATH` environment variable on the execution point is used, or the job will fail if no gams executable can be found via `PATH`.
+When set to `xx.yy`, where `xx` is the major GAMS version and `yy` is the minor GAMS version, the entry `GAMSxx_yy` will be added to the [`REQUIREMENTS`](#requirements) so that execution points are selected that have the desired GAMS version installed.

 > [!TIP]
-> When configuring a [`RESTART_FILE_PATH`](#restart_file_path), you typically will want to also configure a matching `GAMS_VERSION` to guarantee that the restart file can be read by GAMS on the execute point.
+> When configuring a [`RESTART_FILE_PATH`](#restart_file_path), you typically will want to also configure a matching `GAMS_VERSION` to guarantee that the restart file can be read by GAMS on the execution point.

 > [!NOTE]
-> The selection of the GAMS version on the execute point is arranged for by the configured [`BAT_TEMPLATE`](#bat_template).
+> The selection of the GAMS version on the execution point is arranged for by the configured [`BAT_TEMPLATE`](#bat_template).

 ### GET_G00_OUTPUT